ULCA-IN/bhashadaan-chatbot/README.md

 This repo contains the code for Bhashadaan Telegram chatbot.

-The chatbot enables  Validations from the public for Bolo, Likho, Dheko & Suno.
+The chatbot enables  Validations from the public for **Bolo, Likho, Dheko & Suno**.

 To access the bot, login to telegram in your device and simply go to: https://t.me/Bhashadaan_bot